MARTIMM/HikingCompanion/README.md

 ## Changes

+* 0.7.1 Config/ConfigData simplified because of use of QSettings the variables do not need to be saved/cached in the object.
 * 0.7.0 Tracks page added to show tracks and make a selection.
 * 0.6.2 Singleton class ConfigData for storage added.
 Access via Config class.
 * 0.6.1 Styling is under control.